hyunwookkim418/network-labs/ccna/01-device-security/lab1.md

 ---
 ## Credits

-These labs were inspired by the instructional style and lab structure taught in **Jeremy’s IT Lab CCNA course**.
+These labs were inspired by the instructional style and lab structure shown in the **Day 4: Basic Device Security** lesson from **Jeremy’s IT Lab CCNA course**.
 Jeremy’s clear explanations and practical demonstrations played a significant role in shaping the format and learning approach used in this repository.

 You can find Jeremy’s IT Lab here: